QOGE/STELASER/README.md

 To bootstrap the Stelaser economy with Posthuman infrastructure and offer real utility from Day One.

-The ccess to CSTP propulsion, orbital logistics, AI research, or space simulation networks — will have a guaranteed 50% discount when paying in STLSR.
+The access to CSTP propulsion, orbital and interplanetary logistics, AI research, or space simulation networks — will have a guaranteed 50% discount when paying in STLSR.

 This makes STLSR the most cost-effective and efficient currency for posthuman infrastructure and off-Earth economics.